Twelve Principal Tatchlan Faces banner

 On ceremonial versions of this mask, tiny representations of other Principal Tatchlan Faces, and diverse icons associated with various aspects of Tatchlan, are painted onto these scales.
 They are all memories of Humma.
 He is said to dip down into the skin of the Living Orb and swim within it, easily parting the surface with this thin body while leaving no wake behind.

-Humma Ceremonial Costume
+Humma Face Dancer Costume

 Face Dancers of Humma wear many thousands of red and yellow coloured threads, either wrapped around parts or all of their bodies or set on a small frame worn on their shoulders.
 Their arms and legs are usually fully wrapped by sets of these threads, braided, tangled or smooth.
 While some threads are loose, many are bound into elaborate braids running from their necks to their feet.
 These braids also contain many items symbolizing recollection of the recent and distant past.
 These were known as the ‘Tapestry of Memory.'
-It is common for recognizable images from the recent past to appear for the occasion.
+It is common for recognizable images from the recent past to appear on the occasion.
 The Fourth Aspect of Betweens, along with their role in the Skarashing Festival, also take part in numbers in Humma’s Festival.
 The Acanthus Betweens do so because their traditional role as ‘mirrors’ of hidden features in others is seen as complementing the Face of Recollection.

 Humma Bestowals